thelfer/mfem-mgis/docs/paper/joss/paper.md

 In our experience, this overhead is limited and mostly comes from the extra flexibility allowed by `MFEM/MGIS`.
-For instance, `MFEM` elastic kernels assumes that:
+For instance, `MFEM` elastic kernels assume that:

 - all materials are elastic,
 - material properties (Young's modulus, Poisson's ratio) are uniform